top of page

 Terms of Reference

-• To advise the Manager, PMAS to establish, when required, an independent prevocational accreditation review panel to manage any appeals and grievances regarding any accreditation survey events and/or decisions.
+• To appoint, facilitate and support survey teams to undertake accreditation reviews of prevocational training providers.
+To advise the Accreditation Manager to establish, when required, an independent prevocational accreditation appeals committee through the PMAS Medical Director, to manage any appeals and grievances regarding any prevocational accreditation survey events and/or decisions.

-• To review and discuss accreditation review reports, then make recommendations to the NT Board of the MBA regarding the accreditation status of training institutions and the period of accreditation that should be granted.
+• Notify the NT Board of the MBA regarding the accreditation decisions made giving an accreditation status of prevocational training providers, number of prevocational positions and locations and the period of prevocational accreditation that has been granted.

 • To promote continuous quality improvement in all accreditation services.